Seeing The Roman Colosseum In Rome

 It’s iconic.

-So it was a must that when I flew to Rome, I had to go and see it.
+So obviously when I flew to Rome, I had to go and see it.

-I thought I had left early enough, but as I walked towards the entrance, I could see the queue.
-It.
-Was.
-Massive.
-But I’m English—so if I can queue for teabags like a total stereotype, then having to queue for the Colosseum wasn’t something that was going to scare me off.
+I thought I had left my hotel early enough, but as I walked towards the entrance, I quickly realised that was not the case.
+The queue was lengthy—but this girl’s English, and if I can queue for teabags like a total stereotype, then I can absolutely queue for this icon.

 I took my place in the queue in the beaming hot morning sun, armed with a backpack full of goodies, (I’m always packing when it comes to snacking!) and waited for my turn.